-DVR contracts with Community Rehabilitation Programs (CRPs) to provide supported/extended employment services to individuals with Most Significant Disabilities who have been unable to maintain competitive employment.
+DVR contracts with Community Rehabilitation Programs (CRPs) to provide supported/extended employment services to youth with Most Significant Disabilities who have been unable to maintain competitive employment.
 CRPs are available in all of the counties.

-Supported Services Provided:
+VR and Supported Employment Services Provided:

-1. Job Readiness Assessment - Assess each client's level of employment readiness via its Measurement for Employment Readiness.
-2. Job Placement Plan - Collaboratively create a job placement plan to ensure client satisfaction with his/her job goal and services.

-- 3. Job Development Assist clients in their job search, interview skills, networking, completing and submitting application, creation of a resume, and interview preparation. - 4.
-Classroom Experience SE Clients will have access to Job Empowerment Training (JET), a classroom-based job readiness course.
+- 1. VR Job Readiness Assessment Assess each client's level of employment readiness via its Measurement for Employment Readiness.
+2. Job Placement Plan Collaboratively create a job placement plan to ensure client satisfaction with his/her job goal and services. - 3.
+VR Job Development Assist clients in their job search, interview skills, networking, completing and submitting application, creation of a resume, and interview preparation. - 4.
+VR Classroom Experience SE Clients will have access to Job Empowerment Training (JET), a classroom-based job readiness course.
 JET is designed to address the various barriers to employment and to teach the basic skills to find, gain, and maintain employment. - 5.
-Placement Assist clients in gaining competitive employment in the community. - 6.
-Retention Assist in retaining competitive employment in the community via job coaching and regular follow-up.
-Though purely based on need, most SE clients will receive 100% Job Coaching at first, then will wane to less than 50% with the goal of final independence.

-In addition, DVR partners with Developmental Disabilities Division case managers and Ticket to Work Employment Networks to provide extended services to maintain employment.
+VR Placement Assist clients in gaining competitive employment in the community. - 6.
+SE Retention and Ongoing Supports Assist in retaining competitive employment in the community via job coaching and regular follow-up.
+Though purely based on need, most SE clients will receive 100% Job Coaching at first, then will taper off to less than 50% with the goal of final independence.
+In addition, DVR partners with Developmental Disabilities Division case managers and Ticket to Work Employment Networks to provide extended services to sustain employment.